lab42open-team/deco/README.md

 * process at the paragraph level to retrieve co-occurrencies of organisms and environments
 * further optimize the output in [Darwin Core format](https://dwc.tdwg.org)

+## Licence

+All code provided here holds the 2-Clause BSD License.